Salah-Code-Lab/MBRUnins/README.md

 extension and not just C:\MBRUnins (for example)

-4. after running the tool successfuly (Which only runs in safe mode) open regedit.exe and go to HKLM\SYSTEM\ControlSet001\Services  AND ITS SYMBOLIC LINK   HKLM\SYSTEM\CurrentControlSet\Services
+4. after running the tool successfuly (Which only runs in safe mode) open regedit.exe and go to:
+HKLM\SYSTEM\ControlSet001\Services  AND ITS SYMBOLIC LINK:    HKLM\SYSTEM\CurrentControlSet\Services

 and make sure that MBRFilterPP doesn't exist afterwards,